sww1235/Dream-Home-wizards-tower/README.md

 Additional RGBW tape under the lip of the stairs/RGBW led spots mounted on the wire of the railings.

+## General Technology

+### Radio

+-   UHF commerical MotoTrbo repeater
+-   2M + 70cm + 1.25M amateur repeater

+-   HF radio
+-
 ## Outlet planning

+each "room" needs a lighting outlet which will be manually switched with remote control posibilities.
+This will be used for an LED floodlight as a backup and to satisfy NEC requirements.

+2 additional lighting circuits per floor

 ### Ground floor